SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ## Headers Sent By SelfKey Identity wallet

 ### User-Agent
-* For each API request, the SelfKey Identity Wallet will send the following user agent: SelfKeyIDW/[WALLET_VERSION] where WALLET_VERSION is a semver version of our application.
+* For each API request, the SelfKey Identity Wallet sends the following user agent: SelfKeyIDW/[WALLET_VERSION] where WALLET_VERSION is a semver version of our application.
 * Example:  User-Agent: SelfKeyIDW/1.0.0-beta

 ### Origin
-* For each API request, the SelfKey Identity Wallet will send an 'Origin' header indicating who initialized the request.
+* For API requests, the SelfKey Identity Wallet will send an 'Origin' header indicating who initialized the request.
 * The default value is IDW indicating that the request was initialized by the SelfKey Identity Wallet.
 * For our browser plugin SelfKey Extension, it will rely on the SelfKey Identity Wallet to determine which side initialized the request, and the Origin header will be set to this value.
 * Example: "Origin: IDW" or "Origin: https://confluence.kyc-chain.com"